 Homeschool parents are encouraged to participate in our Parent Certification Program and CSI.
-The Parent Certification Program is a professional development program designed to provide professional development and inspire parents to continue their own development as homeschool parent teachers.
-(See appendix item H)
+The Parent Certification Program is a professional development program designed to provide professional development and inspire parents to continue their own development as homeschool parent teachers (see Appendix H).